Alquila/TeamTripleABachelor/README.md

 both for testing and for printing the output and result so it is easier to understand.

-To run the Plaintext Attack run:
+To run the Known Plaintext Attack run:
-* ????
+* There's two ways to run the attack.

 To run the Ciphertext-only Attack run:
 * ????